-The method of the invention may comprise: determining an area of excursion of the mudmat on the seabed; and then embedding the or each mass of rocks in the seabed within the area of excursion.
-The or each mass may be embedded at a position, or positions, that ensures that at least part of the mudmat will lie directly above at least
+The method of the invention may comprise: determining an area of excursion of the mudmat on the seabed; and then embedding the or each mass of rocks in the seabed

-25 part of at least one mass of rocks when the mudmat is at any position within the area of excursion.

-Correspondingly, the inventive concept embraces a subsea foundation that comprises at least one mass of rocks embedded in seabed soil to form a support structure and a sliding mudmat placed on the seabed over the support structure.
-The or each mass of rocks may comprise at least one gabion.

-The or each mass of rocks may be columnar.
-More generally, the or each mass of rocks may have a height in a vertical direction that is greater than at least one width dimension of the mass in a horizontal direction.
+- 25 within the area of excursion.
+The or each mass may be embedded at a position, or positions, that ensures that at least part of the mudmat will lie directly above at least part of at least one mass of rocks when the mudmat is at any position within the area of excursion. - 30 Correspondingly, the inventive concept embraces a subsea foundation that comprises at least one columnar mass of rocks contained within at least one gabion embedded in seabed soil to form a support structure and a sliding mudmat placed on the seabed over the support structure. - 35 More generally, the or each mass of rocks may have a height in a vertical direction that is greater than at least one width dimension of the mass in a horizontal direction.
 It is also possible for the or each mass of rocks to be elongated in a horizontal direction.